libapps/libapps-mirror/nassh/doc/FAQ.md

   From the connection dialog, select an identity from the dropdown and press the DELETE key.
 This will remove both the private and public key files from the HTML5 filesystem.

-### How do I remove ALL keys?

-  Open the JavaScript console and type...

-    term_.command.removeDirectory('/.ssh/')

-  This will remove any non-key files you may have uploaded as well.
-It will *not* affect your preferences.

 ### Is there support for keychains?